lumik/sprelay/STYLEGUIDE.md

 * use **forward declarations** when it is possible.
 * place code in **namespace** based on project name.
 * don't use **using directivers**, don't use **name aliasses** in header file.
-* **unnamed namespaces** – static variables, methods which are used only inside source file should be included in unnamed namespace or declared static and shouldn't be in `.h` file.
 * **local variables**:
   * place them in the narrowest scope possible (nearest scope to their usage) and initialize them in the declaration.